K Spa: Affordable Facials in Seoul

 Sadly, the Korean facial is all but complete at this point, and all that’s left to do is apply various ampoules, skin creams, eye cream, and SPF if you desire.

 *Thanks to my niece for letting me photograph her during this facial.
 I’m sure she didn’t suffer too much. 😉

-I go to the spa not just to take care of my skin, but also to relax and take a much needed break from mom life, so a peaceful atmosphere is super important to me.
-And that ain’t gonna be possible, if your aesthetician is chattering a million miles a minute to someone else, or if the stranger next to you is snoring (as is unfortunately all too common at “affordable” spas in Seoul).
+I go to Seoul spas not just for Korean skincare, but also to relax and take a much needed break from mom life.
+A peaceful atmosphere is super important to me.
+And that ain’t gonna be possible, if your aesthetician is chattering a million miles a minute to someone else.
+Or if the stranger next to you is snoring (as is unfortunately all too common at “affordable” spas in Seoul).

 That’s why I’ve been going to K Spa in the Jamsil area for the last several years.
 Not just because it’s close to home, but because they offer something I’ve had trouble finding at a reasonable price in Seoul – quality facials, private rooms, and a silent, spa environment.

 At more famous Seoul spas like Shangpree, you’ll spend a minimum of 130,000KRW for a single Korean skincare treatment.
 But at K Spa, the cheapest a la carte facial is 66,000KRW.